Have We Stopped Protecting Our Girls?

 Be Careful Little Eyes What You See

 I was in the airport in early July waiting to catch a flight, and I was scrolling through the newsfeed on my Facebook page.
 The movie "Magic Mike" must have been coming out that day because several girls were posting about how excited they were to see the movie.
 It made me really sad because the movie is about male strippers, and I can't image that it will encourage pure thoughts.
-The psalmist said "I will not set before my eyes anything that is worthless" (Psalm 101:3), and Job said "I have made a covenant with my eyes" that he would not look upon a girl with lust (Job 31:1).
+The psalmist said "I will not set before my eyes anything that is worthless" (Psalms 101:3), and Job said "I have made a covenant with my eyes" that he would not look upon a girl with lust (Job 31:1).

 Recently on Women